Sometimes people resign from a business and due to a number of different circumstances, they still owe money to their previous employer.

 Lesson: Ensure that all deductions made from an employee’s remuneration or pension benefits are permissible in law.

-Information provided by Kaizer Moyane, Chief Consultant: Labour Relations
+The content in this article was provided by Kaizer Moyane, former Chief Consultant: Labour Relations at Sanlam.

 Copyright © Sanlam, 2016